rumbu13/sharp/cstod.md

 ##Boxing
 Value types in D are not boxed or unboxed automatically and do not inherit from ValueType.
 Also, you cannot implement interfaces for value types.

-Depending on your purpose, there are alternatives to boxing in D: if you just want to have a container for several types you can use [std.variant](http://dlang.org/phobos/std_variant.html); if you want to write general purpose method with object parameters, use generics:
+Depending on your purpose, there are alternatives to boxing in D:
+- if you just want to have a container for several types you can use [std.variant](http://dlang.org/phobos/std_variant.html); - if you want to write general purpose method with object parameters, use generics;

-- C#
+- C#:
 ```
 int a; float b;
 object o = a;